henriquemarlon/swapx/README.md

 ### Interacting

 If the previous steps were followed precisely, specifically the one that sets up the local architecture, accessing [http://localhost:5100](http://localhost:5100) will present you with a block explorer where you can monitor the transactions occurring on the contract of interest.
-In this project, that contract is the one that implements the Uniswap hook via asyncSwap.
+In this project, that contract is the one that implements the Uniswap hook via AsyncSwap[^1].
 After that, just search for the contract using that address on Otterscan.
 Then, follow the instructions below:

+[^1]: You can see [here](https://docs.uniswap.org/contracts/v4/quickstart/hooks/async-swap#Configure-a-AsyncSwap-Hook) the reference for enabling the AsyncSwap in a UniswapV4 hook, and [here](https://github.com/henriquemarlon/swapx/blob/demo/contracts/src/SwapXHook.sol#L109) is where it was defined within the application.

 ```bash
 make demo